 (4) attending self-sponsored and prepared in-house educational programs;

 (5) completing a study tour with a structured program resulting in a written or visual presentation by the licensee or certificate holder;

 (6) presenting or instructing qualifying courses or seminars.
 Professional development hours may be earned for preparation time for the initial presentation;

 (7) authoring published papers, articles, or books.
 Professional development hours earned

 may equal preparation time spent, may be claimed only following publication, and shall be given for authorship or presentation, but not for both;

 (8) participating in professional examination grading or writing.
 A maximum of five professional development hours per biennium may be applied from this source;

 (10) patents, after they are granted, for a credit of ten professional development hours.

 Subd.
-3. Criteria. (a) Continuing education courses and activities must meet the criteria in
+3. Criteria. (a) Continuing education courses and activities must meet the criteria in paragraphs (b) to (f).

 (b) There must be a clear purpose and objective for each activity which will maintain, improve, or expand skills and knowledge obtained prior to initial licensure or certification or develop new and relevant skills and knowledge.

 (c) The content of each presentation must be well organized and presented in a sequential manner.

 (d) There must be evidence of preplanning which must include the opportunity for input by the target group to be served.

 (e) The presentation must be made by persons who are well qualified by education or experience.

 (f) There must be a provision for documentation of the individual's participation in the activity, including information required for record keeping and reporting.

 Subd.
 4. Exemptions.
 The following licensees or certificate holders are exempt from the continuing education requirements:

 (1) a new licensee or certificate holder for the individual's first biennial renewal; or